saikat15010/anonymous-spice/README.md

 Replace `<main_script>` with the script for the target dataset or experiment.

-The generated results are saved as a `.csv` file in the corresponding directory.

 The directory below contains individual-query SPICE scripts with feature-importance methods:

 ```text